Q-Technologies/lobm/README.md

 ## Install

+Install the following Perl Modules first (either through CPAN or as packages):
+* YAML
+* Data::Dumper

+And these RPMs:
+* createrepo

 Download the script from [here](https://github.com/Q-Technologies/lobm).

 Install the script wherever you prefer, but it will look in the following locations for it's config file (in this order):